erikslewis/sinatra-and-activerecord/readme.md

 - Explain the role of ActiveRecord in a web app
 - Diagram the request-response lifecycle in a Sinatra app with ActiveRecord
-- Load Active Record in a Sinatra app
+- Load ActiveRecord in a Sinatra app
 - Build RESTful routes to implement CRUD functionality in Sinatra
 - Write ERB views to display ActiveRecord models
 - Write forms with attributes for ActiveRecord models